subins2000/brenton-wordpress/readme.txt

 = Does this theme support any plugins? =

-Subin\'s Blog V2 includes support for Infinite Scroll in Jetpack.
+Brenton includes support for Infinite Scroll in Jetpack.

 == Changelog ==